-Extra care should be exercised if code in this port has been taken from another HC08 with a different memory map since some legal addresses could become illegal addresses on a smaller ROM.
+Extra care should be exercised if off-chip code is eventually ported into another HC08 with a smaller on-chip ROM since some legal addresses could become illegal addresses on a smaller ROM.
 It is the user's responsibility to check their code for illegal addresses.